-Here are some necessary safety measures you can incorporate into your security system during this pandemic:
+Necessary safety measures you can incorporate into your security system during this pandemic

 - Keep up-to-date software and anti-malware security.
 Install updates as soon as they are made available.
 They combine anti-malware apps with email and web surfing to give the best protection.
 As they often target systems that are unpatched and vulnerable, this helps to avert attackers.
 It also protects from new viruses.

 - Have tight control of access with good password practices.
 Two-factor authentication (2FA) or multi-factor authentication(MFA) is recommended for important accounts or data.
 It is also necessary to follow good practices around passwords.
 It involves getting good passwords, modifying passwords by default, and never re-using passwords again.
 The longer the password, the better – a password manager would allow passwords of 12 characters or more and with special characters and numbers instead of eight alphabets only.